Deflation, emerging market fears set scene for tough EU bank tests

 One source with knowledge of the scenarios said there was a case for applying tougher scenarios for countries that had not yet had major crises, since those nations had further to fall - an idea that would be contested by countries such as Germany.

-“A way of fudging it is to be too generous with growth forecasts for the periphery,” said Colin McLean, chief executive at Edinburgh-based SVM Asset Management. “(The market will accept it) as long as the overall GDP assumption is more stringent than the last time and looks like it’s in line with the U.S.”
+“A way of fudging it is to be too generous with growth forecasts for the periphery,” said Colin McLean, chief executive at Edinburgh-based SVM Asset Management, referring to countries now emerging from deep recessions. “(The market will accept it) as long as the overall GDP assumption is more stringent than the last time and looks like it’s in line with the U.S.”

 The last version of the U.S. stress tests set the adverse scenario for domestic GDP at as much as 4.7 percentage points worse than the expected scenario for one quarter, though the average gap was closer to 2 percentage points.
 The EU tests have a gap of between 1.5 percentage points and 2.2 percentage points between the base and the adverse cases.